 Diet significantly impacts your health, and you’ll be surprised that your eating may have an effect on your ears, too.
 Food allergies often trigger itchy ears.
 You could be allergic to any particular food.
 However, the typical foods likely to trigger allergies include soy, fish, nuts, shellfish, and fish.

-Those with pollen allergies are likely to be allergic to foods like cherries, apples, kiwis, bananas, hazelnuts, sunflower seeds, etc. In menopause, your ears will already be itchy due to dryness.
+Those with pollen allergies like hay fever are likely to be allergic to cherries, apples, kiwis, bananas, hazelnuts, sunflower seeds, etc. In menopause, your ears will already be itchy due to dryness.
 To avoid further distress, you must watch out for what you eat.
+I eventually realized that nuts and seeds, especially walnuts and chia seeds, would sometimes trigger body and ear itching.
+I mentioned the same to my doctor and eliminated it from my diet.
+The allergies didn’t recur.

 3. Drink Sufficient Water

-As mentioned, in menopause, estrogen levels cannot retain sufficient water in the body and skin.
+As mentioned, in menopause, estrogen cannot retain sufficient water in the body and skin.
 This leads to dry skin and dried ears.
 When you stay hydrated, it will not just take care of the dryness in your ears and skin but will also boost your overall health.
+My doctor would advise me to keep my water intake to an average of twelve cups daily to stay healthy.

 4. OTC Medicines